Here Are the Practical Guides That This Podcast Inspired

 How to Come Out As Undocumented in Your Personal Statement (Part 2)

-Normally on the podcast I’ll be interviewing admissions professionals, but I wanted to begin with a student named Daishi Tanaka for a few reasons:
+Normally on the podcast I’ll be interviewing admissions professionals, but I wanted to begin with a student named Daishi for a few reasons:

 He is an inspiring human being with an incredible story, as you’ll hear on this podcast.

-He happens to be undocumented, and under the new administration a lot of questions have come up for students and parents and even teachers/counselors--big things like What’s changing in general?
+He happens to be undocumented, and under the new administration a lot of questions have come up for students and parents and even teachers/counselors–big things like What’s changing in general?
 To more specifics like “Should students reveal themselves as undocumented in their personal statements?”
 I wanted to interview Daishi to get his perspective on this, since he’s on the front lines of this debate.
 And just, on a human level,

 I wanted to find out from Daishi what it’s like living as an undocumented college student under a Trump administration while attending Harvard University.